If you are looking for the best aquarium plants for gravel substrate then you are at the right place.

 So even if you are a beginner, you can easily keep it in your aquarium.

-It can tolerate temperature as low as 72 degrees Fahrenheit.
+It can tolerate temperatures as low as 72 degrees Fahrenheit.

 So depending on the fish species in your aquarium, you may keep it in a cold water aquarium.

-Provided with ideal temperature, this plant can produce flowers in your aquarium.
+Provided with an ideal temperature, this plant can produce flowers in your aquarium.

 Light requirements